keyboardr/MapSL/docs/getting-started.md

 ## 1. Add Dependencies

-To use the `simple` module, add the `simple` dependency to your main source set and the `simple-testing` dependency to your test source set in your project's `build.gradle.kts` file.
+To use the `simple` flavor, add the `simple` module dependency to your main source set and the `simple-testing` dependency to your test source set in your project's `build.gradle.kts` file.
 You'll also need a mocking library for testing.

+You may use the `simple-scaffold` module instead of `simple` if you would like a basic `MainServiceLocator` already configured with two scopes: `Production` and `Testing`.
+This is more limited, but allows you to skip some of the steps below.
+See [scaffold guidance](./scaffold.md) for more details.

 ```kotlin
 // build.gradle.kts